• Skip to primary navigation

 In a large mixing bowl, whisk together flour, sugar and salt until combined and set aside.

-1. In a large mixing bowl, whisk together flour, sugar and salt until combined and set aside.
+1. Whisk dry ingredients: In a large mixing bowl, whisk together flour, sugar and salt until combined and set aside.

-1. Heat milk until warm about 90 seconds in the microwave or in a small saucepan over low heat until 110 F with a digital thermometer and remove off stove top.
-Then gradually add dry active yeast while whisking the warm milk until the yeast has fully dissolved.
+1. Mix warm milk and yeast: Heat milk until warm in the microwave for 90 seconds or on the stovetop on low heat until 110 degrees F with a digital thermometer and remove off heat.
+Then gradually add the dry active yeast to the warm milk while whisking, until the yeast has fully dissolved.
 Cover and rest for 10 minutes, until a thick frothy film develops on the top.

-Pour the yeast mixture to dry ingredients, followed by the eggs and vanilla extract.
-Mix just until smooth but do not over mix.
+Add the yeast mixture to the dry ingredients, followed by eggs and vanilla extract and mix until combined.

-1. Pour the yeast mixture to dry ingredients, followed by the eggs and vanilla extract.
-Mix just until smooth but do not over mix.
+1. Mix yeast mixture with dry batter: Add the yeast mixture to the dry ingredients, followed by eggs and vanilla extract.
+Mix just until combined - don't overmix.

-1. Cook until bubbles form on the top of the pancake and the bottom is solid, about 2-4 minutes.
-Then flip with a wooden skewer or fork and cook on the other side until golden brown, about 2-3 minutes.
-Remove the pancakes from the pan and transfer to a serving plate.
-Sprinkle powdered sugar over the pancakes for serving.
+1. Cook until golden: Cook until bubbles form on the surface and the bottoms are golden brown, about 2-4 minutes.
+Flip each pancake using a wooden skewer or fork, and cook the other side until golden, about 2-3 minutes more.
+Transfer the cooked pancakes to a serving plate.
+Serve warm with powdered sugar or your favorite toppings (see suggestions below).

-• Leftovers will last up to 4 days stored in an airtight container in the refrigerator.
-To reheat: microwave for 1-3 minutes until hot or reheat in a pan on low-medium heat.
+• Poffertjes will last up to 4 days stored in an airtight container in the fridge once cooled.
+To reheat, microwave for 30-90 seconds or reheat on the stovetop on low-medium heat until hot.

-• Freezer friendly?
-Poffertjes freeze well and can be frozen for up to 3 months.
-To freeze, let them cool down and store them in a freezer safe bag in a single layer.
-To reheat from frozen: let them thaw in the fridge overnight and reheat in the microwave for 1-2 minutes until hot.
+• Poffertjes can be frozen for up to 3 months.
+To freeze, let them cool and store in a freezer-safe bag in a single layer.
+To reheat from frozen: reheat in the microwave until hot, about 1-2 minutes.

 Pairing Suggestions

-• fruit like berries, bananas, apples, pears or any fruits you enjoy
+• Fresh fruit, like berries, bananas, apples, or pears.

 FAQ